Welcome to Year 1

 1. Please clearly label every item of clothing that your child brings in to school, we can not return clothing which has not been labelled.

-2. Classroom doors open at 8:50 am.
+2. The gate opens at 8:45 am.
 Your child will be marked as late if they arrive after 9am.
 Your child should be collected from their classroom at 3:15pm.

 IMPORTANT- these timings will change during September 2020, and possibly beyond.
 Please look on Class Dojo for your child's class details.